-The Young Founder School is a two day business bootcamp open to students age 12-18.
+The Young Founders School is a two day business bootcamp open to students age 12-18.
 Vrinda, an IB Business Studies and Design Technology student, signed-up thinking it would be interesting.
 “I wanted to experience the whole process.
 I wanted to experience writing a pitch and presenting it.
 And I wanted to meet some new people.”

 Their business idea was to create an App that helps students to stop procrastinating.
 The App “Happy Bunny” is themed around a bunny that sleeps while students work.
 Rewards are given for every goal a student achieves.
 The rewards can be used to keep the bunny happy.